castle-xyz/sync.lua/docs/tutorial_basic.md

 If you're using plain LÖVE, download 'sync.lua' and 'bitser.lua' from the *sync.lua* repository and place them next to your source files.
 Then add `local sync = require 'sync'` in your 'main.lua' file to use *sync.lua*.
 Now load your 'main.lua' as you [normally would in LÖVE](https://love2d.org/wiki/Getting_Started).

-If you're using Castle, you can just write `local sync = 'https://raw.githubusercontent.com/expo/sync.lua/master/sync.lua`.
+If you're using Castle, you can just write `local sync = require 'https://raw.githubusercontent.com/expo/sync.lua/master/sync.lua`.
 Then load 'main.lua' as you [normally would in Castle](https://medium.com/castle-archives/making-games-with-castle-e4d0e9e7a910).

 We'll keep this `local sync = require ...` line at the top of the file.